How to Create a Budget for Your Small Business: A Step-by-Step Guide

 Step 4: Include Occasional and Seasonal Expenses

-Include:
+Examples Include:

-• Equipment upgrades or maintenance
+• Equipment upgrades or repairs

 • Annual software renewals

-• Professional development (courses, events)
+• Professional development courses or events

 • Taxes and accountant fees